YannMancel/LazyCam/README.md

-# ffmpeg_demo
+# LasyCam

-An Flutter application to test ffmpeg.
+An Flutter application to use camera.

 ## Getting Started